mihirmodak/the-notion-cookbook-bot/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GNU Affero General Public License - see the LICENSE file for details